 Julie is a loving mother and grandmother who has shown tremendous resilience in surviving multiple traumatic events in her life and in working to overcome difficulties associated with her diagnoses of bipolar disorder, PTSD, and co-occurring alcohol dependence.
 She has enjoyed many years of recovery while benefitting from the support of her close family members, including her sister Beverly, her children, and grandchildren.
 However, the passing of her sister a few years ago appears to have acted as a trigger for Julie, exacerbating her mental health symptoms and her sense of loneliness and isolation.

 When Julie experiences these painful emotions, she tends to resort to the use of alcohol as a means of coping, only to discover that this further compounds her difficulties, including tensions in her family relationships and an inability to maintain basic cleanliness in her apartment.

-Regarding her health concerns, while Julie is terrified of having a heart attack or stroke, she is even more frightened of meeting with doctors as her trauma history makes her intensely fearful of adult men in closed environments.
-Julie might benefit from a range of behavioral health services including, but not limited to, trauma-informed therapy, medication management, family therapy, wellness oriented self-management, psychosocial rehabilitation, cognitive behavioral therapy and peer support.
-Among the strengths and interests she can use in her recovery plan are a high-level of motivation (action-oriented), deep love of family, demonstrated resilience following traumatic events, and numerous interests including knitting, reading, walking, and writing.
+Julie might benefit from a range of behavioral health services including but not limited to trauma-informed therapy, medication management, family therapy, wellness oriented self-management, psychosocial rehabilitation, and peer support.
+Among the strengths and interests she can use in her recovery plan are a high-level of motivation (action oriented), deep love of family,demonstrated resilience following traumatic events, and numerous interests, including knitting, reading, walking, and writing.